blockchain-unica/rosetta-smart-contracts/contracts/bet/solana/anchor/README.md

         .try_borrow_mut_lamports()? -= bet_info.wager;

     // Refund participant1 with the wager + the bet_info rent exemption
-    // since it' was created by participant1 in the join action **participant1.try_borrow_mut_lamports()? += bet_info.to_account_info().lamports();
+    // since it was created by participant1 in the join action **participant1.try_borrow_mut_lamports()? += bet_info.to_account_info().lamports();
     **bet_info
         .to_account_info()